 Evaluation item Results of evaluation

-As a result of evaluation based mainly on the following points, performance is evaluated to be at a standard level:
+Foundations As a result of evaluation based mainly on the following points, performance is evaluated to be at a below-average level:

 e.
 Resolutions related to officer remuneration at the Shareholders Meeting